allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 - Improving lag consumption when particular partitions had hiccups,
 - Better utilization of resources when load varies across data centers.

-Let's check how the algorithm performed in each of those cases.
+Let’s check how the algorithm performed in each of those cases.

 #### Lags during deployment